Covid19OutputJapan/Covid19OutputJapan.github.io/index.md

 {: align="center"}
 |![TradeoffUB](./images/20210120/BaselineTradeoffUBp.png)|

 Source: Authors’ calculation.<br> Note: The vertical axis shows the number of cumulative deaths by the end of the next 12 months.
+The horizontal axis shows the average output loss over the next twelve months.
 The horizontal dashed line indicates the total number of Covid-19 deaths during 2020.

 ### 3. Conditional Forecast Errors